liszewski-dev/liszewski-dev.github.io/_posts/2016-10-04-new-location-new-profile.markdown

 categories: General, ISP
 ---

 This is the start of a new blog to compliment my new residence.
-As I move into a small beach hamlet an hours venture from New York.
-The mounting tower of tasks to be completed keep on accumulating on a whiteboard hung in the kitchen.
+I have moved into a small beach hamlet an hours venture from New York.
+The scene is optimistic even as the mounting tower of tasks to be completed accumulate on a whiteboard hung in the kitchen.

-Priorities are followed in the only way possible, in order of practicality.
-Rest can not be satisfactory without work.
-Work can't be completed in an orderly fashion without an office.
-The office desk sits as a pile of raw material sourced from a lumber yard.
-But there is no need for an office if computers are not configured.
+Tasks of priority are followed in the only way possible.
+Inroads taken in any possible direction.
+As rest can not be satisfactory without work.
+Work can't be completed orderly without an office.
+Life waits for no convenience nor courtesy.
+As the desk for our office sits as a pile of raw material sourced from a lumber yard it bears reflection to projects in mid stride, also being pieced together.
+But what need is there for an office if computers are not configured.
 Configuring requires some installation from software sources.
-And that requires hours of prodding and negotiation with the current internet connection drawn into the house.
+And that requires hours of prodding and negotiation with the internet connection drawn into the house.

 Efforts to manipulate DNS routes and Sync speed have had little effect.
-For now I need to consign myself that a 0.5 Mbps down and 0.3 up is acceptable when living by the Jersey shore.
+For now I need to consign myself that speed of life sits at 0.5 Mbps down and 0.3 up in remote office/bedroom and behind impromptu standing desks is ok.